ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 <h2> Installing Virtualbox</h2>

 Find that VirtualBox installer that you just downloaded, and double click on it.
-In my case, the file was in my _Downloads_ folder under the name **VirtualBox-6.1.22-144080-Win.exe** but it may have a slightly different name for you depending on what version you downloaded.
+In my case, the file was in my _Downloads_ folder under the name **VirtualBox-6.1.22-144080-Win.exe** but it may have a slightly different file name for you depending on what version you downloaded.

 ![image](https://user-images.githubusercontent.com/12129459/123866890-a31e6080-d8fb-11eb-9346-0700ff54b077.png)